 The Student must complete the following graduation requirements:

 - 1. Complete the required number of program clock hours. - 2.
-Complete and submit all practical skill assignments via the skills tracker app, to demonstrate completion of practical skill requirements. - 3.
-Complete all assigned written and practical exams with a passing score.
+Complete and submit all skill practical assessments through CourseKey, to demonstrate completion of State requirements. - 3.
+Pass the school's final written and practical exams.